VietDucNg/Metashape-photogrammetry/README.md

 Selecting *Build Mesh* from the *Workflow* menu, you will be able to chose either Dense cloud or Depth map as the source.

 > [!TIP]
-> Depth maps may lead to better results when dealing with a big number of minor details.
+> Depth maps may lead to better results when dealing with a big number of minor details, but Dense clouds should be used as the source.
 If you decide to use depth maps as the source data, then make sure to enable *Reuse depth maps* to save computational time!

 ![Mesh](/images/10_Mesh.png)